Troubleshoot Azure Migrate

-> - In Chrome, right-click and click Save as HAR with content.
-This zips and exports the logs as a .har file.
+- In Chrome, right-click and click Save as HAR with content.
+This compresses and exports the logs as a .har file.

-- In Edge/IE, click the Export captured traffic icon.
-This zips and exports the log.
+- In Microsoft Edge/IE, click the Export captured traffic icon.
+This compresses and exports the log.

 - Navigate to the Console tab to check for any warnings or errors.
 To save the console log:

-- In Edge/IE, right-click on the errors and select Copy all.
+- In Microsoft Edge/IE, right-click on the errors and select Copy all.

 - Close Developer Tools.